 Operations Management involves planning and controlling the processes used to produce the goods and services provided by an organization.
 Managing these processes can be quite challenging — they are often complex, and can involve large numbers of products and facilities, huge volumes of materials, and great distances.
 Specific topics include analysis of production processes, the impact of variability on process performance, inventory management, global operations, and the strategic role of operations in the firm.

 One of the unique characteristics of the Cross Continent curriculum is the inclusion of two multi-term courses.
 These courses offer one-of-a-kind experiences.
-The content for the courses will draw from the 5 international regions of the Cross Continent program: China, Chile, India, Russia, and the United States.
+The content for the courses will embed and connect the 5 in-country experiences of the Cross Continent program: China, Chile, India, Russia, and the United States.

 The interactive nature of these courses will force you outside of the classroom and provide visceral experiences that will help you become more connected and embedded in each region, making you a truly competent global leader.
 Some assignments will be non-traditional engagement activities intended to facilitate rich, illustrative classroom discussions and will guarantee that you experience each region to its fullest.
-In all regions, you will engage in activities such as taking a cab ride, buying common household items, and interviewing locals at national landmarks.
+In region, you will engage in activities such as taking a cab ride, exploring local landmarks and interviewing locals.
 In addition to providing you with some of your richest and most memorable educational experiences, these activities will help demonstrate how region-specific institutions, markets, cultures, and civilizations both enhance and hinder international commerce.